Can The Thyroid Gland Grow Back or Regrow? It Depends

 So before you think that your thyroid gland is incapable of recovering you need to ask yourself whether your problem stems from thyroid tissue destruction or thyroid tissue damage.

-There are several conditions and disease states which cause thyroid gland damage and, if they are untreated, may result in thyroid tissue destruction.
+There are several conditions and disease states that cause thyroid gland damage and, if they are untreated, may result in thyroid tissue destruction.

 But if you catch them early enough, and if you use the right therapies, then you may be able to prevent or reverse thyroid tissue destruction.